kaltura/xml-api-schema-openapi-converter/README.md

-# XML API Schema to OpenAPI 3 Converter
+# XML API Schema to Swagger 2 Converter

  A tool that convert the Kaltura API XML-based schema to an OpenAPI 3 compliant json file.